 The other item is that there are numerous cameras on the site recording all visitors, so smile you are on candid camera.
 We certainly want your photo for the Sheriff, if you choose to do damage to the sign.
 We beg you to please respect the sign.
 It was up only one week and had scratched names and drawings in the paint.
 We will remove them as soon as they show up, but if our cameras catch you… you will remove it.

 In a “nut shell” this effort was a passion the “Five Guys” had for years.
 Like minds got together and the rebirth was here.
-We do appreciate all the donations from Ouray lovers all over America (see list in this weeks issue).
+We do appreciate all the donations from Ouray lovers all over America.

 The Box Cañon Sign Committee